 My husband, Ed, and I have been married since 2008.
 He is an electrical engineer at Riverside Manufacturing.
 We have two young boys, Ben and Cameron.
 As a family, we love being outside, riding bikes, playing sports and spending time at the lake.
 I also enjoy being a part of our church community and local MOPS group.
-We also have a few pets as you can imagine: two dogs, Madison and Chiller, a cat named Monte and a leopard gecko named Leia.
+We also have a few pets as you can imagine: one dog named Chiller, two cats named Monte and Buddy, and a leopard gecko named Leia.

 Reception / Office Manager

 Jane has been working in veterinary medicine since 1989.
 She joined the CVH team in 2009.
 Jane is often answering your calls, or greeting you when you first come in the door.
 She loves getting to know you and your pet.
 She does not like to just think of you as a client but more like family.

 Jane and her husband Larry have several Long Haired Dachshunds, a cat, a tortoise, and two Appaloosa horses.
 In her spare time she enjoys her "barn time", trail riding and shopping with her sister.

 Registered Veterinary Technician